 This is as much about making the park accessible as well as about preserving the landscape for future generations of Icelanders, and it is an area that has a big importance for most Icelanders.

 Highlands under threat

-Iceland’s geothermal and hydroelectric power potential has long been recognised, and it is these sources of renewable energy from which Iceland derives it’s low cost of residential energy and high standards of living.
+Iceland’s geothermal and hydroelectric power potential has long been recognized, and it is these sources of renewable energy from which Iceland derives its low cost of residential energy and high standards of living.

-The darker side to recognising the power of these resources is that they have been identified, and indeed used, as energy sources for large-scale development and industrial mega-projects, such as in the aluminium and ferrosilicon industries: energy intensive-industries that require good baseload power.
+The darker side to recognizing the power of these resources is that they have been identified, and indeed used, as energy sources for large-scale development and industrial mega-projects, such as in the aluminum and ferrosilicon industries: energy intensive-industries that require good baseload power.

-The importance of protecting Iceland’s highlands came into strong focus in 2003, when a project that was backed by the National Power Company and Alcoa to build a smelter and dam complex in the East of Iceland.
-The Kárahnjúkastífla Dam is a five-dam complex, the largest of its type in Europe, standing 193 metres (633 ft) tall with a length of 730 metres (2,400 ft) and comprising 8.5 million cubic metres (300×106 cu ft) of material.
+The importance of protecting Iceland’s highlands came into strong focus in 2003, when a project was backed by the National Power Company and Alcoa to build a smelter and dam complex in the East of Iceland.
+The Kárahnjúkastífla Dam is a five-dam complex, the largest of its type in Europe, standing 193 meters (633 ft) tall with a length of 730 meters (2,400 ft) and comprising 8.5 million cubic meters (300×106 cu ft) of material.

-The project and it’s various voices were covered extensively by National Geographic in 2008.
-After some years have passed, the project continues to be heavily criticised for it’s environmental impact and use of foreign workers.
+The project and its various voices were covered extensively by National Geographic in 2008.
+After some years have passed, the project continues to be heavily criticized for the environmental impact and use of foreign workers.
 The use of foreign workers greatly undermines one of the main premises of the initial argument for the project which was that it would lead to a rise in long-term employment in the area.